DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Motivation

 \section{Motivation}

 In this section, we first analyze existing graph-based ANNS systems that couple the topology with vectors and point out their limitations in index updates.
-We then investigate the root causes of query performance degradation in the decoupled design and propose a naive solution to mitigate it.
+We then investigate the root causes of query performance degradation in the decoupled design.